NewSchools Venture Fund

 Grant in 1999

-Aspire Public Schools is a not-for-profit organization that operates 38 public charter schools in California and Tennessee, catering to over 14,600 students in grades K-12.
-Founded in 1998 and headquartered in Oakland, California, Aspire focuses on delivering a rigorous education aimed at ensuring college readiness.
-The organization has achieved notable success, with nearly 100 percent of its graduating seniors accepted into four-year colleges or universities over the past five years.
-Additionally, Aspire runs the Aspire Teacher Residency program in partnership with the University of the Pacific, which trains aspiring educators through a combination of rigorous coursework and practical classroom experience.
-This program aims to develop highly effective teachers while providing them with teaching credentials and a Master's degree in Education, with priority hiring opportunities in the following year.
+Aspire Public Schools is a not-for-profit organization that operates 38 public charter schools across California and Tennessee, serving over 14,600 students in grades K-12.
+Founded in 1998 and headquartered in Oakland, California, Aspire focuses on providing a rigorous education aimed at preparing students for college.
+The organization has achieved notable success, with nearly 100 percent of its graduating seniors being accepted into four-year colleges and universities over the past five years.
+In addition to its educational mission, Aspire runs the Aspire Teacher Residency program in partnership with the University of the Pacific, which trains individuals to become highly effective teachers.
+This program combines theoretical coursework with practical classroom experience, enabling residents to earn their teaching credentials and a master's degree in education while receiving priority for teaching positions in California and Memphis.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.